 It’s important to keep your books in order with one corporate bank account to track everything.
 There are tons of free options out there to manage the bookkeeping, with Freshbooks and Mint being two good options.
 Remember, this isn’t just for tax purposes.
 Accounting is the foundation of all businesses so its important to understand your business and examine everything from cutting expenses to seeing revenue trends.
 Also, ALWAYS negotiate with vendors.
 Every price is flexible and being lean is optimal.

-If you could have lunch with one person, who would it be, what would you eat, and what would you talk about?
+If you could have lunch with one person, who would it be?
+What would you eat?
+What would you talk about?

 I would break bread with Warren Buffet to pick his brain on his theories behind value investing and picking businesses to invest in.
 He is overlooked by the cooler, more tech entrepreneurs like Steve Jobs or Bill Gates, but he is an original and a class act to match.
 I’d have to go with pasta, specifically gnocchi sorrentina, because it’s my favorite!

 Finding talented people to work for you while still bootstrapping.
 It takes some time to find good quality people (especially off shore developers) that will work for equity and truly believe in the business.
 Don’t be afraid to fire people that don’t fit the culture you want to implement.